Colette Hébert

 She watches it arrive.

-Born in Quebec, Hébert trained under Hungarian painter Laszlo Leslie Schalk, steeped in the Fauvist tradition of Matisse.
+Born in Canada, Hébert trained under Hungarian painter Laszlo Leslie Schalk, steeped in the Fauvist tradition of Matisse.
 It was Schalk who taught her lavis, the old French washed-ink technique that demands speed and intuition, no time to think, only to follow the ink as it spreads and make decisions before it settles.

 The aluminum began as a practical choice.
 Hébert sourced recycled printing sheets from newspapers — lightweight enough to stack and carry as she traveled from Montreal to Spain to South America, before settling in New York in 1993.
-The material stayed.

 A breakthrough show at Gallery 54 in New York led to Passions Gallery, where she spent 20 summers exhibiting in Provincetown and became their longest-exhibiting artist.
-Her work is in the permanent collection of the Montreal Museum of Fine Arts.
-Collectors followed her from Provincetown to Key West to Miami.

 Then she stopped painting entirely.

-Decades later, a birthday request from her partner put the spatula back in her hand.
+In 2020, a birthday request from her partner put the spatula back in her hand.

 Her subject has been primarily the female figure, but never in full detail.
 A few strokes conjure a torso, the sweep of an arm, the thrust of a hip.
 The figures are not posed — they are mid-reverie, half-delivered by the incompatible materials that simultaneously reveal and conceal them.